-The Town's goal for the PMP is to preserve and extend the life of the Town's streets by making annual improvements to selected street segments.
+The Town's goal for the PMP is to preserve and extend the life of the Town's streets by making the most cost effective annual improvements to selected street segments.
 These goals are met when proper street maintenance is administered to these segments.

 Staff determines which streets require maintenance by evaluating the street's condition rating in addition to a subjective analysis.
-A pavement management program, Cartegraph's Pavement View and Pavement View Plus, establishes these condition ratings.
-This program establishes a condition rating for the streets and rates them from poor to excellent condition.
-Different types of street maintenance treatments, such as asphalt rejuvenating agent, slurry seals, mill & overlays, and reconstructions are identified based on the condition of the roadway.
+A pavement management program, Cartegraph's Pavement Asset Module, establishes these condition ratings.
+This program establishes a condition rating based on staff's field observation for the streets, and rates them from poor to excellent condition.
+Different types of street maintenance treatments, such as crack seal, slurry seal, mill & overlay, full depth reclamation, and reconstruction are identified based on the condition of the roadway.